How to Use IB Past Papers to Improve Faster (Without Burning Out)

 No loop, no compounding.
 With loop, your paper practice starts to stack.

-- Use feedback to identify your next high-impact fix
+- Use your results to identify the next high-impact concept or technique to fix.

 A weekly structure (realistic and sustainable)